Home · Blog · Ice dams in Oakland County

 How to tell if it's a roof problem or an attic problem.

 Most ice dams are attic problems.
-But there are a few cases where the roof itself is contributing:
+But there are cases where the roof itself is contributing — valleys icing repeatedly, dams over unheated sections, skylights leaking on thaw.
+If you can't tell, we'll come look.
+Free, no obligation.

 Quick action checklist for this winter.